LastCallMedia/Kibana-Code-Deployer/README.md

 # Kibana-Code-Deployer

-This package is a command-line tool that can be used to import and export saved Kibana objects to JSON files in a local directory.
+Kibana Code Deployer is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), this package is a command-line tool that can be used to import and export saved Kibana objects to JSON files in a local directory.
 These JSON files can be committed to version control.

 Usage
 -----